lucasnfe/music-sentneuron/README.md

 This repository contains the source code to reproduce the results of the [ISMIR'19](https://ismir2019.ewi.tudelft.nl/) paper [Learning to Generate Music with Sentiment](http://www.lucasnferreira.com/papers/2019/ismir-learning.pdf).
 This paper presented a generative LSTM that can be controlled to generate symbolic music with a given sentiment (positive or negative).
-The LSTM is controlled by optimizing the weights of specific neurons that are responsible for the sentiment signal.
+The LSTM is controlled by optimizing with a Genetic Algorithm the weights of specific neurons that are responsible for the sentiment signal.
 Such neurons are found plugging a Logistic Regression to the LSTM and training the Logistic Regression to classify sentiment of symbolic music encoded with the mLSTM hidden states.